 Building a list of localized keywords allows you to rank better on search engine results.
 This is oftentimes used by small businesses to target customers within the locality or nearby areas.
 Basing on your list, you can then create a targeted content aimed at nearby customers.
 Since these customers have the highest chance of visiting your business, you’re able to increase your potential sales.

-You can start with listing researching keywords which includes your exact location.
-For example, “Los Angeles coffee shop” or “Coffee shop in Los Angeles”.
+You can start with listing researching keywords that include your exact location.
+For example, “Los Angeles coffee shop” or “Coffee shop in Los Angeles.”
 You can also use long-tailed keywords such as “Los Angeles Plumbers open 24 hours”.
 In this way, you also target people who use smart speakers for their searching activities.
 You can also extend your search to other areas if your business also serves those places.

 If you notice that localized keywords have less traffic than broader terms, it doesn’t mean that the results aren’t helpful.
 Localized keywords allow you to put your brand in front of nearby customers who are more likely to purchase your product.